Azure/mec-app-solution-accelerator/docs/K8S_AKS_DEPLOYMENT.md

     kubectl delete -f ./
     ```

-### Remove the application from Kubernetes

-1. Open a new command-shell and change the current folder to the `deploy/k8s` folder of this repo.

-1. Run the following command to remove all related kubernetes resources for this application, since there is no stop action on kubectl.

-    ```powershell
-    kubectl delete -f ./
-    ```

 ### Access the application's UI to see Alerts originated from AI model detections

 8. To access the front-end, go to the Azure portal, find the AKS resource and navigate to the services sections.
 In there the alerts-ui service of type NodePort will have public IP assigned.